-Top 25 Most Popular Foods in Portugal
+Top 25 Most Popular Portuguese Foods

 Located on the Iberian Peninsula, Portugal is a small country with much more to offer than its size may suggest.
 A country where the sun shines 300 days a year, it boasts of a fascinating history, an extraordinary culture, magnificent landscape, and, very importantly, delicious food.

 With dozens of dishes based on cod, seafood, charcuterie, and cheese, delicious bread, and an infinity of regional sweets, Portuguese cuisine is among the best in Europe.
 Portugal has a very rich and diverse gastronomy, chock-full of Mediterranean ingredients and flavors, as well as being famous for producing great wines, olive oil, and olives.

 But what are the best typical foods in Portugal?
 What is worth trying?
 To help you, we present a selection of 25 typical dishes that you shouldn’t miss out on during your next visit to Portugal.

 With a crust on the outside and a creamy texture on the inside, it is the oldest cheese in the country.
 It is also considered one of the 7 Wonders of Gastronomy in Portugal.

 Creamy and made with sheep’s milk, this traditional cheese comes from the Serra da Estrela mountainous region.
 The taste is strong, but it does not scare the unfamiliar palate if eaten in the right way: on bread, as if it were a paste.
 It is usually served before the main course.